 One of the most common accidents that occur in the home is choking.
 This is the reason why individuals must know how to deal with cases where one has to provide first aid for a foreign object inhaled.
-To make this knowledge available for many people, the Red Cross recommends what is referred to as the ‘five and five’ approach.
+To make this knowledge available for many people, recommends what is referred to as the ‘five and five’ approach.
 Below is the use of this technique as well as its explanation in greater detail.

 – Give 5 blows to the back.
 The first of the ‘five and five’ techniques, this constitutes a fundamental step in the first aid provided for a foreign object inhaled.